 Snorkeling Honolua Bay when it is good!

 You may be thinking, at this point, that Honolua is not worth the risk.
-Especially if you are staying in South Maui…is it really worth a 1 hour plus trek all the way up here is the snorkeling is poor?
+Especially if you are staying in South Maui…is it really worth a 1 hour plus trek all the way up here if the snorkeling is poor?
 Well, here is the thing, when it’s good it’s spectacular!

 There really is nowhere this good on the Main island of Maui.
 Other spots all have their upsides, the sheer extent of the marine life at Honolua is unbeaten.
-There are spots over on Lanai, and Molokai that are remote and wild that can match it, and Molokini is also right up there, but for spots on the Island nothing can touch Honolua.
-Even the no longer accessible Aquarium and Fishbowl were not as good as Honolua (who knows maybe now they are closed of they are even better?).
+There are spots over on Lanai and Molokai that are remote and wild that can match it, and Molokini is also right up there, but for spots on the Island nothing can touch Honolua.
+Even the no longer accessible Aquarium and Fishbowl were not as good as Honolua (who knows maybe now they are closed off they are even better?).

-The weird contrast here is the water, when unaffected by the stream in incredibly clear, more so they practically anywhere on the island.
-Away from any agricultural runoff and with no sandy beach to churn up the water can take on a real clarity.
+The weird contrast here is the water, when unaffected by the stream in incredibly clear, more so than practically anywhere on the island.
+Away from any agricultural runoff and with no sandy beach to churn it up the water can take on a real clarity.
 As you can see in our drone footage and snorkel video!
 Conditions are also really benign.
 We have never detected any sort of current and you really can float about in safe shallow water just enjoying the underwater spectacle…assuming the surf is not up of course.

 How to Snorkel the Bay

 The bay is made up of different parts.